epicurithmetic/cryptography/README.md

   - Byte-substitution i.e. S-Box layer
   - Diffusion layer (still working on this)
   - Rijndael's key schedule (still working on this)
-  - Inverting all of these layers for decryption
+  - Inverting all of these layers for decryption (have not started on this)

 A lot of the code for breaking encryption protocols require plaintext to be detected with out human-reading and input.
 In order to do this I have written some functions which measure the character frequency of a string and compare it to that of the expected frequency of written english.